 For a proposed project with a mix of residential and nonresidential uses, the residential density must be calculated (Step 1) and then converted to a nonresidential residential intensity level (Step 12).
 The nonresidential intensity is then calculated (Step 23).
 The sum total of the project's residential and nonresidential intensities (Step 4) cannot exceed the allowed intensity limit identified in Table 3-1.
-The residential density limits identified in Table 3-1.
+The residential density limits identified in Table 3-1 do notalso apply to mixmixed-use projects.